return42/sphkerneldoc/linux_src_doc/include/linux/mtd/spi-nor_h.rst

 dev
     point to a spi device, or a spi nor controller device.

+info
+    spi-nor part JDEC MFR id and other info

 page_size
     the page size of the SPI NOR